Learn about the risks of using CBD.

 Always purchase your CBD from a reputable manufacturer that offers clear evidence that each batch of product they produce is completely free from these contaminants.
 There’s no safe dose of heavy metals, pesticides, or organic solvents, so it’s critical the tests show no trace of these compounds.

-Have a look through our reviews before you make a purchase.
-We always assess a company for its use of independent third-party testing.
 If a company can’t or won’t provide this information, we suggest you look elsewhere.

 Some side effects are purely the result of allergies.
 This may be an allergy to the CBD itself, other cannabinoids, or additives such as oils, synthetic flavoring, or vape fluids.